Miniature & Medium Multi-Generational Australian Labradoodle Breeder

 What are the grooming requirements, and do you want us to keep the dog clipped a certain way?

 Springdale Labradoodles believes all dogs should be loved and treated as members of the family.
 We are not a kennel.
 Since we can only have a few dogs living with us and still give them all the love and attention they deserve, we have the rest of our breeding dogs in carefully selected Guardian Homes.
-The dogs living in Guardian Homes are pet dogs loved like all dogs should be.
+Our breeding dogs living in Guardian Homes are pet dogs loved immensely like all dogs should be.

 It is crucial that our Guardian Dogs are well socialized and comfortable in new situations and with new people.
+Socialization outside of the home is a requirement for our guardian program.

 GUARDIAN HOME REQUIREMENTS SIMPLIFIED

 1. Puppies cannot be left alone for more than 3 hours for potty training purposes.
+A flexible work schedule or someone home at least half of the day is important.

 5. All medical procedures must be approved by Springdale Labradoodles.